 Our favorite adage is; “We don’t write the music, we just play in the band”.
 We don’t create the issues, we just identify them.
 But because we have a greater depth of inspection, we often cause the agents more work in addressing the issues than they would experience with a standard home inspection.
 We work with the agents providing them guidance and direction to address or resolve the issues.
-We believe that by offering the agents (our customers) with outstanding customer service and support it greatly benefits our mutual clients.
+We believe that by offering the agents (our customers) outstanding customer service and support, it greatly benefits our mutual clients.
 We reduce the agents’ liability and protect the client from unexpected surprises.

 How do you inspect the roof?

 Every roof will be inspected using quality imaging technology through our Phantom 3 Professional Drones, offering a free roof inspection on every home.

 Please be advised that we regard the review of the roof as a very important and essential component of the inspection.
 There are homes in the Las Vegas Valley whose design prevents us from physically traversing the roofing.
 When this situation arises, most home inspectors will advise the client in the report that the inspector’s access was impaired and will recommend the roof be further reviewed by a licensed and qualified Roofing Contractor.
 Using drones to inspect the roof ensures that we conduct a thorough inspection every time, regardless of the accessibility.

 Conversely, if we review the roof and no adverse conditions are observed the inspector will still provide photographs of the roofing in the report as a benchmark of the roofing condition at the time of the inspection.

 Should I accompany the inspector during the inspection?